Billy De Wolfe: Personal life and death

-De Wolfe never married, and personal aspects about his life were rarely mentioned publicly during his career.
+De Wolfe never married, and personal aspects of his life were rarely mentioned publicly during his career.
 His "closeted" homosexuality, however, is mentioned or alluded to in various publications, including in the 2004 volume Sir John Gielgud: A Life in Letters, in a 2010 biography of actress Doris Day by author David Kaufman, and in a 1998 article by Bruce Vilanch titled "America's favorite fruit" and featured in The Advocate.

 On February 26, 1974, suffering from an advanced case of lung cancer, De Wolfe was admitted to the University of California at Los Angeles Medical Center.
 He died there a week later, on March 5, just two weeks after his 67th birthday.